CalSTRS

-The California State Teachers' Retirement System (CalSTRS) provides retirement, disability and survivor benefits for California's 965,000 prekindergarten through community college educators and their families.
-CalSTRS was established by law in 1913 and is part of the State of California's Government Operations Agency.
-As of September 2020, CalSTRS is the largest teachers' retirement fund in the United States.
-CalSTRS is also currently the eleventh largest public pension fund in the world.
+The California State Teachers' Retirement System, branded as CalSTRS, provides retirement, disability, and survivor benefits for California's 965,000 prekindergarten through community college educators and their families.
+CalSTRS was established by law in 1913, and is part of the State of California's Government Operations Agency.
+As of September 2020, CalSTRS was the largest teachers' retirement fund in the United States.
+CalSTRS was also the 11th-largest public pension fund in the world.
 As of October 31, 2020, CalSTRS managed a portfolio worth $254.7 billion.

 Membership

-CalSTRS members, as of June 30, 2019, include employees of approximately 1,778 employers:
+CalSTRS members, as of June 30, 2019, included employees of approximately 1,778 employers: